Wondertan/go-ipfs-recovery/README.md

 ### Alpha Entanglements

-As a next step, novel [Alpha Entanglements](https://arxiv.org/pdf/1810.02974.pdf) schema have been chosen.
+As a next step, novel [Alpha Entanglements](https://arxiv.org/pdf/1810.02974.pdf) schema has been chosen.
 It provides better performance and higher recovery ratio comparing with the former algorithm.
-In particular, entaglements are interesting as they provide the ability to create self-healing networks.
+In particular, entanglements are interesting as they provide the ability to create self-healing networks.

 ## Related Work